akvo/wash-futures-explorer/docs/data_input.rst

 ---

-Refer to the `data_transformation.rst` section for details on how these data files are processed and prepared for visualization within **USAID-Tool-1**.
+Refer to the `data_transformation.rst` section for details on how these data files are processed and prepared for visualization within **WASH Futures Explorer**.